-Not just your average veggie muffin, this version uses parsnips, quinoa, and gruyere cheese to give a distinct nutty character.
-Paired with the mushroom cream sauce, and salad, we have a complex and tasty vegetarian dish.
+Not just your average veggie muffin, these quinoa vegetable muffins use carrots, parsnips, zucchini, quinoa, and gruyere cheese to give a distinct nutty character.
+Pairing with the mushroom mustard sauce and salad, we have a complex and tasty vegetarian meal.

 - 2 leeks